nat55555/ReleaseManagerChallengeG/README.md

 ## TODOS

+### SSL
 - Run Jenkins Over SSL to imporve security
+- Add a nginx reverse-proxy to run nginx with ssl in order to avoid issue pushing docker to insecure repos

+### USERS
 - Use NON-Admin Accounts in the different tools
+- disable anonymous login in jenkins

+## TOOLS
 - Setup static code Analyzer

 ## Author